 Step 4: The finish

 Once again, I decided to put some matte varnish on for resistance, three coats were applied.
 I did a 400 grit sanding between each coat in some spots that needed it.
 The same goes for the table top.

-* We must clean with the varnish remover before sanding! if we do the opposite, we bring in dirt and grease onto the surface which we do not want!
+* We must clean with the varnish remover before sanding!
+If we do the opposite, we bring dirt and grease onto the surface which we do not want!

-* I almost always add a little water to the paint, it applies more easily, it does not take away its hiding power at all.
-On top of that, it will cover a larger surface, stretching the paint without diluting is pigment.
+* I almost always add a little water to the paint, it helps to apply a little easier, it does not take away its hiding power at all.
+On top of that, it will cover a larger surface, stretching the paint without diluting its pigment.

 My client is delighted!
-It has kept its superb wooden kitchen set which is in very good condition despite the years.
+She was able to keep this superb wooden kitchen set which was in very good condition despite the years.
 She now has a lovely soft colour that makes her kitchen feel much bigger.